mieweb/docs/content/functions/system-administration/security/encourage-multi-factor-authentication-mfa-2fa-user-experience.md

 * Click, within the authenticator app, what kind of account you are adding.
 * Then select the option, within the authenticator app, to manually enter a setup key instead of scanning a QR barcode.
 * Enter the account details by giving it an account name, enter in the Key that the {{% system-name %}} system generated on the  {{% system-name %}} login screen.
 Make sure to type it exactly as it appears.
-    a.
-Tap the Finish button or ‘add' or the checkmark within the authenticator app to save the account.
+    * Tap the Finish button or ‘add' or the checkmark within the authenticator app to save the account.
 * Your device authenticator app will now display a unique 6-digit OTP (one-time password) for you to use.

 ![](./encourage-multi-factor-authentication-mfa-2fa-user-experience.assets/164dabfb2dd11ead2fbcdff8e9fac419.png)